juiproject/jui-stack/docs/app_compilation.md

 </project>
 ```

+The version of the plugin should match the version of JUI you are using.
 The appicable configuration options are:

 |Option|Description|
 |------|-----------|